 When a client synchronizes with the master, it is possible for committed transactions to be rolled back.
 This invalidates all the database and cursor handles opened in the replication environment.
-Once this occurs, an attempt to use such a handle will return DB_REP_HANDLE_DEAD.
+Once this occurs, an attempt to use such a handle will throw a DbRepHandleDeadException (page 349) (if your application is configured to throw exceptions), or return DB_REP_HANDLE_DEAD.
 The application will need to discard the handle and open a new one in order to continue processing.